Gargaj/Bonzomatic/README.md

 - Simple DirectMedia Layer by the SDL dev team (https://www.libsdl.org/)
 - ProFont by Tobias Jung (http://tobiasjung.name/profont/)

-These software are available in their respective licenses.
+These software are available under their respective licenses.

 The remainder of this project code was (mostly, I guess) written by Gargaj / Conspiracy and is public domain.